Researcher Educator Archaeologist

 He has taught graduate and undergraduate classes in Hebrew Bible/Old Testament, Second Temple Period, Biblical Studies, and Archaeology.
 He has supervised masters and PhD theses/dissertations and developed new programs and cross-institutional programs.

 He is also known as the author of ExegesisPaper.com, a website that teaches students how to undertake exegesis, the primary research methodology of scholarly biblical research.
-This free online resource has been used by over 100,000 students from more than 190 countries.
+Nearly half a million students from 190 countries have used this free online resource.

 Archaeologist